The Problem is Overfishing by Driftnets Drastically Diminishing the Pacific Albacore Species

 It would be like clear-cutting a forest WITHOUT replanting it.

 Albacore Tuna is a HIGHLY MIGRATORY SPECIES (HMS).
-When nations and fishers from those nations IGNORE the law and use DRIFTNETS, it DIRECTLY IMPACTS the populations that have historically passed through our fishery, too.
+When nations and fishers from those nations IGNORE the law and use DRIFTNETS, it DIRECTLY IMPACTS the populations that have historically passed through to our fishery, too.

 How Can We Maintain a Healthy Population?